Orchestral Days

 Who: Children aged 8-14 and playing at around Grade 2-5 standard on traditional orchestral instruments (including tenoroon, cornet, euphonium, treble reading brass players and drum kit).

 The first part of the day will be spent learning and playing a specially arranged piece of music with our conductor, Veronica Urrego and our super team of tutors.
-Young musicians will also have a chance to create their own piece of music with composer, Richard Shrewsbury.
+The second half of the day are where the group will have a chance to create their own piece of music with composer, Richard Shrewsbury.
 The day will end with a short sharing for parents and carers.

-Join us on Saturday 14th March 2026 for a free fun day of music-making for children new to NCO, in partnership with Wiltshire Music Centre.
+Join us on Sunday 21st June 2026 for a free fun day of music-making for children new to NCO, in partnership with Lincolnshire Music Service.

-This opportunity is for children from Wiltshire, Gloucester and Swindon or those living in close bordering counties.
+This opportunity is for children from Lincolnshire and close bordering towns.

 When: 10am – 4pm (including a short sharing for parents at 3.30pm)

 The first part of the day will be spent learning and playing a specially arranged piece of music with our conductor, Veronica Urrego and our super team of tutors.
-Young musicians will also have a chance to create their own piece of music with composer, Richard Shrewsbury.
+The second half of the day are where the group will have a chance to create their own piece of music with composer, Richard Shrewsbury.
 The day will end with a short sharing for parents and carers.

 Dream big